-Decision making will have a high level of impact on the functional area and the potential to impact more broadly on AHPRA operations and externally.
+Decision making which will have a high-level impact on the functional area and the potential to impact more broadly on Ahpra operations and externally.

-Decisions made and advice given is based on professional judgement, evaluating risks and in the context of a complex and changing environment.
+Decisions made, and advice given is based on professional judgement, evaluating risks and in the context and changing environment.

-Work with a focus on research, analysis and judgment to manage complex issues where problem resolution is a frequent requirement.
+Work with a focus on research, analysis and judgement to manage complex issues where problem resolution is a frequent requirement.